-There are some simple things you can do to reduce the impact of extreme heat.
+There are some simple things you can do to reduce the impact of Adelaide’s heat in the summer.

 A heatwave is an extended period of abnormally and uncomfortably hot and unusually humid weather.

 Heatwaves can have a detrimental impact on communities.
 They affect many parts of everyday life including health and wellbeing.

 Thermal imaging cameras are available to borrow from our libraries.
 These devices improve home sustainability by helping you identify energy leaks and hidden heat patterns.
 By pinpointing areas of heat gain, you can make informed decisions about insulation, sealing, shading and energy consumption.

 To borrow a thermal camera, visit the Norwood Library, St Peters Library or Payneham Library, or put one on hold via our online catalogue.

 Visit the State Emergency Service Be Prepared for a Heat Wave website for more information.

 Here are some simple things you can do to reduce the impact of extreme heat:

 - stay hydrated – you should drink two to three litres of water a day even if you don’t feel thirsty.
 Avoid “fizzy”, alcoholic and caffeinated drinks and do not take salt tablets (unless instructed to by a doctor)

 - dress for summer – lightweight, light coloured clothing reflects heat and sunlight and helps your body maintain a normal temperature